TanayY/BioInformatics/README.md

-## Welcome to  BioInformatics Repository.
+## Welcome to my BioInformatics Repository.